michaelharper/PasteMaster-3000/README.md

 - **Lightweight:** Minimal impact on browser performance.
 - **Open Source:** Free to use and modify.

+## Tested Browsers:
+PasteMaster 3000 has been tested and verified to work on Chromium-based browsers, including:
+- Google Chrome
+- Microsoft Edge
+- Brave
+- Opera

 ## Installation

 **Clone the Repository:**